Directors at Large

 Bruce Raganold

-With over twenty years of experience in maximizing the value companies get from their accounting, tax and business advisor relationships; Bruce’s role is to represent and grow business for Welch LLP and Welch Capital Partners in the Ottawa and Toronto markets and also help our clients become more successful.
+With over twenty years of experience in maximizing the value companies get from their accounting, tax and M&A advisor relationships, Bruce’s role is to represent and grow business for Welch LLP and Welch Capital Partners in the Ottawa and Toronto markets and also help our clients become more successful.

 Community minded, Bruce is very passionate about Ottawa and things that can make our great city even better.
-He’s currently on the board of directors of the Canadian Club of Ottawa, the organizing committee for the Ronald McDonald House Corporate Skifest (since 2005), and a member of the Queensway Carleton Hospital Foundation Cabinet Committee.
+He’s currently on the Canadian Club of Ottawa, has been on the organizing committee for the Ronald McDonald House Corporate Skifest (since 2005) and a past Board Member of both the Ottawa Film Office and the Rideau Club.

 When not introducing people who should know each other, Bruce enjoys music, food, various outdoor activities, and spending time with his family, including his son Josh Raganold who also works at Welch.